Terms of Reference

 Secretariat

-Composition.
-The Secretariat is led by the Executive Director (same person as Board Chair for now), who oversees the other administrative staff.
-Opening new staff positions on the Secretariat requires the approval of the Board.
-The Executive Director manages the hiring process and has the final decision on whom to hire.
+The Secretariat is led by the Executive Director, who oversees the other administrative staff.
+Opening new staff positions in the Secretariat requires the approval of the Board.
+The Executive Director manages the hiring process and makes the final decision on whom to hire.

 - Taking minutes at Board and Committee meetings